-Florida Department of Health in Orange County Director Dr. Raul Pino told ClickOrlando it’s possible that as restrictions are loosened and as guests begin visiting theme parks again the state could see an increase in pandemic patients.
+Florida Department of Health in Orange County Director Dr. Raul Pino told ClickOrlando it’s possible that as restrictions are loosened, and Guests begin revisiting theme parks, the state could see an increase in pandemic patients.

-As of current, Universal Orlando and only a handful of other attractions have announced plans for reopening in Central Florida.
-Although, as part of these plans, all of these companies are committing to new social distancing precautions which are believed to stop the spread of the disease.
+Universal Orlando and only a handful of other attractions have announced plans for reopening in Central Florida.
+Although, as part of these plans, these companies are committing to new social distancing precautions, which are believed to stop the spread of the disease.

-Regardless of these precautions, Dr. Raul Pino says he and his team are still planning to remain vigilant by monitoring health figures to watch for a potential spikes following Universal’s reopening.
+Despite these precautions, Dr. Raul Pino says he and his team are still planning to remain vigilant by monitoring health figures to watch for a potential spike following Universal’s reopening.

-If this were to happen, we could see the parks and Florida moving backwards with its reopening plans — or the addition of new ones, according to Orange County Major Jerry Demings.
+If this were to happen, we could see the parks and Florida moving backward with its reopening plans — or the addition of new ones, according to Orange County Major Jerry Demings.

-“If we see where we can track new cases to a particular event, if it appears it is directly related to the reopening efforts then we’ll have to make an assessment of that and make an adjustment.
+“If we see where we can track new cases to a particular event, if it appears directly related to the reopening efforts, then we’ll have to assess that and make an adjustment.
 Is it possible that we could find ourselves with some other restrictions put in place?
 It’s possible,” Demings said.

-Although, as this fear of new cases remains prevalent for everyone upon the reopening of the theme parks, it is also true that both Walt Disney World and Universal Orlando will be abiding by strict new precautions that have been approved by medical professionals.
+Although this fear of new cases remains prevalent for everyone upon the reopening of the theme parks, it is also true that both Walt Disney World and Universal Orlando will be abiding by strict new precautions that medical professionals have approved.

-Neither company would actively look to place its guests in harm’s way.
-However, as much work as the theme parks have put into creating all these precautions — it is also, in part, up to park guests to strictly follow these rules to maintain safety for not only themselves but everyone around them.
+Neither company would actively look to place its Guests in harm’s way.
+However, as much work as the theme parks have put into creating all these precautions — it is also, in part, up to Park Guests to strictly follow these rules to maintain safety for themselves and everyone around them.
 Everyone has to do their part to help stop this disease.